 Surgery.
 The word itself is unsettling to many people.
-Fear of going “under the knife” can make marketing a surgery program an unpleasant and difficult challenge, despite the fact that surgery is often the best and most efficient form of treatment.
+Fear of going “under the knife” can make marketing a surgical program an unpleasant and difficult challenge, despite the fact that surgery is often the best and most efficient form of treatment.

 Surgery with Shorter Hospital Stays: